Digital Interactive Media and Software Development Incentive

 A: There isn't a maximum amount of tax credits that a project or company can earn, nor is there a cap on the program as a whole.

-Q: Can this incentive be used in combination with other LED incentives?
+Q: Can this incentive be used in combination with other Louisiana Entertainment incentives?

-A: LED has many business incentives, some of which may be combined with the Digital Interactive Media Incentive.
-Other incentives may carry their own "anti-stacking" clauses, and the various branches of LED can work with your firm to see what you might be eligible for.
+A: Louisiana Entertainment has many business incentives, some of which may be combined with the Digital Interactive Media Incentive.
+Other incentives may carry their own "anti-stacking" clauses, and the various branches of Louisiana Entertainment can work with your firm to see what you might be eligible for.

 Q: Can this incentive be used in combination with LED's Quality Jobs program?